 Editor’s Note: This ordinance also superseded former Ch.
 A405, Cable Television Franchise, adopted 12-16-1999 by Ord.
 No. 99-9 (Ch.
 A365 of the 1992 Code).

-The Borough hereby grants to Comcast Cablevision of the Meadowlands, Inc., renewal of its nonexclusive municipal consent to place in, upon, across, above, over and under highways, streets, alleys, sidewalks, easements, public ways and public places in the Borough, poles, wires, cables, underground conduits, manholes and other television conductors, fixtures, apparatus and equipment as may be necessary for the construction, operation and maintenance in the Borough of a cable television and communications system.
+The municipality hereby grants to Comcast renewal of its nonexclusive municipal consent to place in, upon, across, above, over and under highways, streets, alleys, sidewalks, easements, public ways and public places in the municipality, poles, wires, cables, underground conduits, manholes and other television conductors, fixtures, apparatus and equipment as may be necessary for the construction, operation and maintenance in the municipality of a cable television and communications system.

 - ACT or CABLE TELEVISION ACT

 - Chapter 186 of the General Laws of New Jersey, and subsequent amendments thereto, N.J.S.A.
 48:5A-1, et seq.